Umm Salal Mohammed: Geography

+The town is bordered by Umm Salal Ali to the north, and Al Kharaitiyat to the south.
+Qatar's capital, Doha is located 21 km to the south.

+Common vegetation found in Umm Salal Mohammed include brome grass (Bromus madritensis) and cheat grass (Bromus scoparius) in stony areas.
+Shaja (Zilla spinosa) grows abundantly in sandy depressions, while mouse barley (Hordeum murinum) is found in rocky depressions.
+On rare occasion, rabl (Plantago psyllium) can be found in sandy soils and near the roadside.
+Agathophora alopecuroides (local name hamd) and Mercurialis annua have also been recorded here.

 Visitor attractions

-Umm Salal Muhammad is a small town in the center of the country and is different from most of the other urban developments in Qatar.
+Barzan Towers

 The historic Barzan Towers are situated on a low hill called Jebel Lusail in Umm Salal Muhammad.
-This location was chosen for its vantage point of the town and because the relatively high winds provided a cooling effect to those keeping watch.
+This location was chosen for its vantage point of the town and because the relatively high winds cooled those keeping watch.
 The towers date back to 1895 and its enclosed site was excavated by a Danish archaeological team in 1958.